 Civil unrest/Political tension

-We advise you to reconsider your need to travel to Liberia at this time because of the tense and unpredictable security environment and risk of serious crime.
+We advise you to exercise a high degree of caution in Liberia at this time because of the unpredictable security environment and incidence of crime.

 You should avoid all demonstrations and large gatherings as they may turn violent.